-Type in a phrase such as heating engineer Nottingham or accountant Sheffield into Google and one or more of the above directories will tend to show up on page 1.
-The question to ask is what competition do they face in online search and what traffic (if any) will they drive to a business website.
+Type in a phrase such as accountant in Sheffield into Google at least one of the above directories will tend to show up on page 1.
+The question to ask is what traffic (if any) will they drive to a business website.

 It is probable anyone typing a locally based search phrase into a search engine is looking for a solution rather than performing in depth research.
 Usually, they need someone to fix their problem.
-In the case of some services, it may be an urgent problem.
+In some cases, it may be an urgent problem.

 They are therefore unlikely to spend lots of time clicking through multiple pages or typing in many search phrases.
 It is reasonable to assume they are likely to select a listing nearer the top of page 1 of the search results than the bottom.

 There is evidence many skip the Ads and consider only the organic results.
 Immediately following the Ads could be a rich snippet (link) or more often the Google My Business panel

 The benefits of a Google My Business listing are discussed in detail elsewhere on this blog.
 A large proportion of searchers for local (and urgent) products and services will probably go no further than this point.

 If you don’t have a Google My Business listing and/or put limited effort into maximising its profile we suggest you concentrate on that first.
 It is much more effective use of time and resources than directory listings.

 Beyond the Google My Business panel, the searchers who remain will reach the main organic listings.
 We suggest a significantly higher proportion will click a business website listing than a directory.